jan1577/lichess-bullet-block-chrome/README.md

 Click "Load unpacked" and upload the folder.
 After installing, you can turn off developer mode.

 ## Options
-The extension has an options page which can be found by right-clicking on the extension logo and navigation to "Options".
+The extension has an options page which can be found by right-clicking on the extension logo and navigating to "Options".
-Here, you can select whether you want to additionaly block Blitz Games.
+Here, you can set your preferences for Blitz and Puzzles.
 After saving, refresh the page to apply the changes.

-## Update Version 1.1.0
-The extension now provides the option to remove any Puzzle Variants (Puzzle Storm, Puzzle Racer, Puzzle Streak).
-You can select which Variants you want to keep and which should be removed.